JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Nyayis_1.md

 3\.
 I praise well-thought, well-spoken, and well-done thoughts, words, and deeds.
 I embrace all good thoughts, good words, and good deeds; I reject all evil thoughts, evil words, and evil deeds [^1504].

 4\.
-I give sacrifice and prayer unto you, O Amesha-Spe_n_tas! even with the fulness of my thoughts, of my words, of my deeds, and of my heart: I give unto you even my own life.
+I give sacrifice and prayer unto you, O Amesha-Spe<i>n</i>tas! even with the fulness of my thoughts, of my words, of my deeds, and of my heart: I give unto you even my own life.

 I recite the ‘Praise of Holiness [^1503]:’